iluwatar/java-design-patterns/curiously-recurring-template-pattern/README.md

 * You want to use a parameterized class method that can accept subclasses of the class as arguments, allowing it to be applied to objects that inherit from the class.
 * You want certain methods to work only with instances of the same type, such as for achieving mutual comparability.

-## Curiously Recurring Template Pattern Pattern Java Tutorials
+## Curiously Recurring Template Pattern Java Tutorials

 * [Curiously Recurring Template Pattern in Java (The NuaH Blog)](https://nuah.livejournal.com/328187.html)

-## Real-World Applications of Curiously Recurring Template Pattern Pattern in Java
+## Real-World Applications of Curiously Recurring Template Pattern in Java

 * Implementing compile-time polymorphic interfaces in template libraries.
 * Enhancing code reuse in libraries where performance is critical, like in mathematical computations, embedded systems, and real-time processing applications.
 * Implementation of the `Cloneable` interface in various Java libraries.

-## Benefits and Trade-offs of Curiously Recurring Template Pattern Pattern
+## Benefits and Trade-offs of Curiously Recurring Template Pattern

 Benefits: